KTejas99/KTejas99/README.md

 ## About Me
-**<code>I am a passionate Computer Engineering student who loves turning ideas into scalable solutions.
-As an open-source contributor and problem solver, I strive to write clean, efficient code and continuously learn new technologies.</code>**
+**I am a passionate Computer Engineering student who loves turning ideas into scalable solutions.
+As an open-source contributor and problem solver, I strive to write clean, efficient code and continuously learn new technologies.**

 ## GitHub Stats